-- (a) Words and terms used in this chapter that are defined in Finance Code §121.002, have the same meanings as defined in the Finance Code.
-The following words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise. - (1) Act--the Texas Credit Union Act (Texas Finance Code, Subtitle D). - (2) Allowance for loan and lease losses (ALLL)--a general valuation allowance that has been established through charges against earnings to absorb losses on loans and lease financing receivables.
-An ALLL excludes the regular reserve and special reserves. - (3) Applicant--an individual or credit union that has submitted an application to the commissioner. - (4) Application--a written request filed by an applicant with the department seeking approval to engage in various credit union activities, transactions, and operations or to obtain other relief for which the commission is authorized by the act to issue a final decision or order subject to judicial review. - (5) Appraisal--a written statement independently and impartially prepared by a qualified appraiser setting forth an opinion as to the market value of a specifically described asset as of a specific date, supported by the presentation and analysis of relevant market information. - (6) Automated teller machine (ATM)--an automated, unstaffed credit union facility owned by or operated exclusively for the credit union at which deposits are received, cash dispensed, or money lent. - (7) Catastrophic act-any natural or man-made disaster such as a flood, tornado, earthquake, major fire or other disaster resulting in physical destruction or damage. - (8) Community of interest--a unifying factor among persons that by virtue of its existence, facilitates the successful organization of a new credit union or promotes economic viability of an existing credit union.
-The types of community of interest currently recognized are: - (A) Associational--based on commonality of interest related to membership in a recognized organization or a portion of such a group.
-The organization must satisfy each of the following criteria: - (i) the organization's primary purpose must be other than providing eligibility for credit union services.
-For purposes of this subparagraph, the practice of a credit union enrolling an individual in an association without that person's knowledge or consent is presumed to be the equivalent of providing eligibility for credit union services; - (ii) The organization's membership must be primarily composed of natural persons; - (iii) The organization's organizational documents clearly define membership eligibility and it may not be based primarily on a client or customer relationship; and - (iv) The organization observes the formalities of corporate separateness from the credit union. - (v) With respect to an associational group within a credit union's field of membership, a credit union may admit to membership: - (I) Employees of the enterprise; - (II) Directors, employees, volunteers, and retirees of the enterprise or its subsidiaries or affiliates; - (III) Natural persons under contract to work for the enterprise, or its subsidiaries or affiliates; - (IV) Family members (as determined by the credit union) of any of the above-described natural persons;

-(V) The enterprise and its subsidiaries and affiliates; and

-(VI) Other persons approved by the commissioner.
+(a) Words and terms used in this chapter that are defined in Finance Code §121.002, have the same meanings as defined in the Finance Code.
+The following words and terms, when used in this chapter, shall have the following meanings, unless the context clearly indicates otherwise.

+(1) Act--the Texas Credit Union Act (Texas Finance Code, Subtitle D).

+(2) Allowance for loan and lease losses (ALLL)--a general valuation allowance that has been established through charges against earnings to absorb losses on loans and lease financing receivables.
+An ALLL excludes the regular reserve and special reserves.

+(3) Applicant--an individual or credit union that has submitted an application to the commissioner.

+(4) Application--a written request filed by an applicant with the department seeking approval to engage in various credit union activities, transactions, and operations or to obtain other relief for which the commission is authorized by the act to issue a final decision or order subject to judicial review.

+(5) Appraisal--a written statement independently and impartially prepared by a qualified appraiser setting forth an opinion as to the market value of a specifically described asset as of a specific date, supported by the presentation and analysis of relevant market information.

+(6) Automated teller machine (ATM)--an automated, unstaffed credit union facility owned by or operated exclusively for the credit union at which deposits are received, cash dispensed, or money lent.

+(7) Community of interest--a unifying factor among persons that by virtue of its existence, facilitates the successful organization of a new credit union or promotes economic viability of an existing credit union.
+The types of community of interest currently recognized are:

-Occupational--based on an employment relationship that may be established by:
+(A) Occupational--based on an employment relationship that may be established by: